 A scope and sequence is our roadmap for instruction.
 It guides our lessons based on a logical sequence of skills, builds on previously learned skills, and allows you to identify gaps in instruction.
 Your school or district may have a defined scope and sequence for phonics instruction in the early grades that has been developed internally or defined by the research-based reading program you're using.

 Here are some examples of a scope and sequence for phonics instruction, some more detailed than others:

 Approaches to phonics instruction

-Most teachers are acquainted with several approaches to phonics instruction or a combination of phonics approaches.
+Most of us are familiar with several approaches to phonics instruction or a combination of phonics approaches.
 The distinctions between approaches are not absolute, as some instructional programs combine approaches.

 When should phonics instruction start?

-Phonics instruction is most effective when it begins in kindergarten or first grade.
+Phonics instruction is most effective when it begins in kindergarten.
 To be effective with young learners, instruction must be designed appropriately and taught carefully.
 It should include teaching letter shapes and names, phonemic awareness, and all major letter-sound relationships.
 It should ensure that all children learn these skills.
 As instruction proceeds, children should be taught to use this knowledge to read and write words.